Rishikesh-kumar-7258/Rishikesh-kumar-7258/README.md

 <h3 align="left">
 Hi,<br>
 I am Rishikesh Kumar.
 I am from Sheikhpura, Bihar.
 I am pursuing a Bachelor of Technology in Computer Science and Engineering from Guru Ghasidas Vishwavidyalaya, Bilaspur.<br>
 I am a full-stack web developer specializing in React and Django.
-I have a good knowledge of C, C++ and python.
-I have experience in Game development using Pygame in python.
+I have a good knowledge of C, C++ and Python.
+I have experience in Game development using Pygame in Python.
 I am currently learning Artificial Intelligence and Machine Learning.
 </h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img